testflows/TestFlows-WebSite/source/handbook/index.md

 ### Using `either()`

-The [either() function] select values for a combination variable one at a time until all values are consumed.
+The [either() function] selects values for a combination variable one at a time until all values are consumed.

 > ✋ It is used in [TestSketch]es to check all possible combinations.
 See [Using Sketches].

-Values can be specified either using `*values` or by passing an iterator or generator as `value`.
+Values can be specified either using `*values` or by passing an iterator or generator as a `value`.

-If neither `*values`, or `value` is explicitly specified then `*values` is set to a `(True, False)` tuple.
+If neither `*values` nor `value` is explicitly specified, then `*values` is set to a `(True, False)` tuple.

-This function must be called only once for each line of code in the same source file or a unique identifier `i` must be specified.
+This function must be called only once for each line of code in the same source file, or a unique identifier `i` must be specified.

-If `random` is `True`, then all values will be shuffled using a default shuffle function.
+If `random` is `True`, then all values will be shuffled using the default shuffle function.

-Optionally, you can pass a custom `shuffle` function that takes values as an argument and modifies the sequence in-place.
+Optionally, you can pass a custom `shuffle` function that takes values as an argument and modifies the sequence in place.
 By default, `random.shuffle()` is used.

-You can use `limit` to limit number of values to choose.
+You can use `limit` to limit the number of values to choose.

 ```python
 either(*values, value=None, i=None, random=False, shuffle=random.shuffle, limit=None)